Destiny (Irene Adler): Brotherhood

-Mystique and Destiny formed the second Brotherhood of Evil Mutants, a group of ideologically motivated terrorists.
+Mystique and Destiny formed the second Brotherhood of Mutants, a group of ideologically motivated terrorists.
 She attempted to assassinate Senator Robert Kelly with a crossbow, but was thwarted by the X-Men and taken into custody.
-She's rescued from Ryker's Island along with the rest of the Brotherhood, but ended up battling the Avengers and Spider-Woman, and was recaptured.
+She is rescued from Ryker's Island along with the rest of the Brotherhood, but ended up battling the Avengers and Spider-Woman, and was recaptured.
 She predicted Rogue's disappearance from Mystique's custody.
 She observed, but did not participate in, one of the Brotherhood's last skirmishes with the X-Men.
 Eventually Mystique and Rogue engineered an escape for the Brotherhood.
-Rom the Spaceknight defeated the escape attempt but Destiny was rescued by Rogue and Mystique.
+Rom the Space Knight defeated the escape attempt but Destiny was rescued by Rogue and Mystique.
 Thereafter, Rogue, Destiny and Mystique helped Rom defeat the mutant Hybrid.

 Freedom Force

 Eventually, the members of Mystique's Brotherhood went to work for the United States government as Freedom Force in exchange for a pardon and protection from anti-mutant sentiment.
 She apprehended Magneto alongside Freedom Force in that group's first mission for the United States government.
 She assisted Freedom Force in taking the Avengers into custody at the Vault.
-She participated in Freedom Force's attempted arrest of the X-Men, during which she "foresaw" the death of the X-Men during the "Fall of the Mutants."
+She participated in Freedom Force's attempted arrest of the X-Men, during which she "foresaw" the death of the X-Men during Fall of the Mutants.

 While on a mission with Freedom Force to Muir Island to stop the Reavers, Destiny was killed by Legion, who was being influenced at the time by the Shadow King.
 Mystique scattered Destiny's ashes at sea.
 Shortly before her death, Destiny predicted that Mystique would become romantically involved with Forge, and although the pair loathed each other at the time, they did develop a brief relationship while both were members of X-Factor.

-Eventually Mystique tracked Legion, who was left in a coma after the defeat of Shadow King in Muir Island, and tried to kill him.
-Although he was comatose, his mind was still active and in his dreamscape, and he had regular encounters with an aspect of Destiny who gave cryptic clues about a possible way to help his father's dream come true.
-She also prompted Legion to awake from his coma and to deliver a message to Mystique as well as requested for David to stop blaming himself for her death as his guilt had already set in motion events that will change reality itself.
-Legion interpreted Destiny's words as a need to kill Magneto to preserve the dream of his father, Charles Xavier.
-Instead, he accidentally killed Xavier himself, creating an alternate timeline.

 After reality was repaired, Mystique protects a young mutant named Trevor Chase who addressed her as "Auntie Raven" strongly implying that Chase was Destiny's grandson.
 It is not certain whether Chase's mother was born before Mystique and Destiny became lovers or whether, like Mystique, Destiny had a child during the course of their relationship.